sapdragon/syscalls-cpp/readme.md

 The core principle is **modularity**.
 You are not given a black box; you are given building blocks.

+**The library automatically resolves system call numbers by directly parsing `ntdll.dll` and is resilient to user-mode hooks by searching for adjacent syscalls if a target is patched.**

 ## The Building Blocks: Provided Policies

 You can combine any allocation policy with any stub generation policy.